 Building bridges between science and practice in the executive coaching field

-As one of Hult’s Impact Labs, the aim of the Hult Ashridge Center for Executive Coaching is to build bridges between science and practice and promote rigorous foundations for the executive coaching field.
+As one of Hult’s research initiatives, the aim of the Hult Ashridge Center for Executive Coaching is to build bridges between science and practice and promote rigorous foundations for the executive coaching field.
 Our research is grounded in the belief that coaching is a mutual and co-created, relational practice and is used to inform the continuing development of our coaching and supervision qualification programs.

-Building on our established research base, this Impact Lab aims to advance knowledge in the important field of coaching.
+Building on our established research base, the center aims to advance knowledge in the important field of coaching.
 Through both qualitative and quantitative research, we explore new ways of working, new applications for coaching, and new ways of delivering impact.

 We believe that executive coaching has a key role to play in helping leaders navigate an increasingly uncertain and fast-changing business, political, economic, and social environment.
 Coaching is the only leadership development initiative that is tailored to the specific circumstances of the moment—something that leaders need more and more.

 Over the past twenty years, ongoing research has provided us with rich insights into the effectiveness of coaching and the fabric of real coaching conversations; research has also given us a first indication of which ‘sub-outcomes’ (outcomes per moment, or per session, or between sessions - as opposed to overall outcomes of a full coaching assignment) can be achieved through coaching.